Definition

 Strategic leaders ideally have the ability to challenge prevailing viewpoints without provoking significant pushback, to see the big and small picture at the same time, to adapt to marketplace changes and take advantage of new opportunities, to make difficult decisions, to balance an analytical perspective with the human dimension of strategy building, and to advocate for and engage with employees.

-According to Harvard Business Review, strategic leadership competencies include six essential skills:
+According to Harvard Business Review, strategic leadership competencies include the following six essential skills:

 Strategic leadership vs. other classifications of leadership

-Most large-scale organizations have three defined leadership classifications: strategic, organizational and production/action-orientated.
+Most large-scale organizations have three defined leadership classifications: strategic, organizational and production or action oriented.
 Strategic leadership consists of the top-level executives responsible for the broad, long-term strategic direction of an organization.

 Organizational leadership is made up of the midlevel leaders responsible for implementing near- and midterm goals and for developing the plans and processes used by the lower levels.